“Beautiful meal ~ I just happened to have everything on hand to make this delicious dinner! Woohoo!” ~Chris

 Salmon is fabulous, of course, but for me, it’s usually what’s along with (or on top) that makes it memorable.
-It could be a bright green swath of CHIMICHURRI SAUCE, a layer of CUCUMBER SCALES, some pretty RAINBOW PEPPERS, or even a CREAMY LEMON SAUCE.
-In today’s case a vibrant pineapple jalapeno salsa wakes it right up.
-The salsa has an unexpected but so pleasing combo of sweet and heat.
+It could be a bright green swath of chimichurri sauce, a layer of cucumber scales, some pretty rainbow peppers, or even a creamy lemon sauce.
+In today’s case a vibrant pineapple jalapeño salsa wakes it right up.
 My husband, who doesn’t even like pineapple, gave it two thumbs up!

 If you’ve visited Mexico you’ve probably tasted their famous spicy fruit with chili and lime ~ it’s sold on every street corner!
 You can get it with watermelon, cucumber, strawberries, mango, coconut…pineapple is my favorite because it’s bursting with sweet juice to offset the spice.

 this salmon recipe can be easily scaled up or down depending on the number of servings you’re making.

 This meal can be made to feed any number of people, and it’s especially easy when you buy the fish already cut into 5-6 ounce portions.
 I lay them out on a baking sheet, brush with olive oil, sprinkle with salt, and roast at 400F for 20 minutes.
 You can roast 2 or 20, it never fails, the fish is moist and perfectly cooked.

 you can make a salsa out of just about anything, but I always anchor mine with lime and cilantro.